iree-org/iree/mkdocs/docs/bindings/c-api.md

 * VM _contexts_ are effectively sandboxes for loading modules and running programs
-* VM _modules_ provide extra functionality to execution _contexts_, such as access to hardware accelerators through the HAL
+* VM _modules_ provide extra functionality to execution _contexts_, such as access to hardware accelerators through the HAL.
+Compiled user programs are also modules.

 ### IREE HAL